nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 *  `remove accepted` removes all entries with ACCEPTED as an application status from TrackAScholar.
 *  `remove rejected` removes all entries with REJECTED as an application status from TrackAScholar.

-### Sorting applicants by name, scholarship or status : `sort`
+### Sorting applicants by either name, scholarship or application status : `sort`

 All applicants in TrackAScholar will be sorted in the specified manner

-Format: `sort NAME/SCHOLARSHIP`
+Format: `sort APPLICATION_STATUS/NAME/SCHOLARSHIP`

-* The user can choose to sort the list according the applicant's `NAME` or types of `SCHOLARSHIP` they are applying for.
+* The user can choose to sort the list according the applicant's `APPLICATION_STATUS`, `NAME` or types of `SCHOLARSHIP` they are applying for.

 Examples:
 *  `sort name` All applicants in TrackAScholar will be sorted based on their name in a lexicographical manner.
 *  `sort scholarship` All applicants in TrackAScholar will be sorted based on the type of scholarship they have applied for.
+*  `sort status` All applicants in TrackAScholar will be sorted according to their application status.

 --------------------------------------------------------------------------------------------------------------------
 ## Further details